vuola/UH_NumericalMethods/README.md

   - [bin](bin) - For running executables, move to this folder and first evoke a help text by `./program_name -h`
   - [python](python) - Folder holds compiled python libraries
-  - [scripts](scripts) - For running python scripts, move to this folder and evoke code by `python3 ./scriptname.py`
+  - [scripts](scripts) - For running python scripts: first complete section `Python environment` below, then move to this folder and evoke code by
+    `python3 ./scriptname.py`

+## Python environment

+### Pip

+Ensure you can run python package manager from the command line

+`python3 -m pip --version`

+Installing pip

+`sudo apt install -y python3-pip python3-pip-whl`

+### Virtual environment for running python

+Create a separate virtual environment for the project (specifying .venv as the directory for it)

+`python3 -m venv .venv`

+Activate the virtual environment by sourcing the `activate` script

+`source .venv/bin/activate`

+#### Install Python libraries

+move to extracted folder

+`cd submission/`

+run the following command

+`pip install -r requirements.txt`

 ## Links to exercise Submittals